 How Hot Is A Chocolate Bhutlah?

-Despite this, many people say it’s one of the hottest chillies they’ve ever eaten.
+Despite the fact that the Chocolate Bhutlah Scoville doesn’t officially rank as high as the Carolina Reaper, many people say it’s one of the hottest chillies they’ve ever eaten.

 Why Does This Pepper Taste Hotter?